jorgebucaran/hyperapp/README.md

 ### root

 The root is the HTML element that will serve as a container for your app.
 If none is given, a `div` element is appended to the document.body.

-## FAQ

-### What about choo or yo-yo?

-I like both okay!
-I also wrote a tiny [module](https://www.npmjs.com/package/yo-yo-app) to help me structure apps with yo-yo.

-I couldn't agree with some of choo choices like namespaces, plugins and [morphdom](https://github.com/patrick-steele-idem/morphdom), but everything else is gold!

 [Snabbdom]: https://github.com/snabbdom/snabbdom